MRes Primary Care (Web-based Learning) / Course details

 - Students will need to apply a logical approach to analyse oral health problems and dental services and be able to plan improvements

 - Students will need to be able to communicate their arguments coherently in the assignment questions demonstrating literacy and a strong command of the English language

-Students will be provided with personalised feedback for their mid-term and final summative assignments within 15 working days for mid-term assignments and 20 working days for final submission.
+Students will be provided with personalised feedback for their final summative assignments within 20 working days for final submission.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.

 There is no set textbook.
 The resources are online.

 If you have any questions about the content of this unit, please contact the course unit leader Lucy O'malley via email on firstname.lastname@example.org.
 If you have any other queries, please contact the PGT programme administrators via email on email@example.com.